NanoComp/meep/doc/docs/Python_User_Interface.md

 ### Flux Spectra

 Given a bunch of `FluxRegion` objects (see above), you can tell Meep to accumulate the Fourier transforms of the fields in those regions in order to compute flux spectra.
 See also the [Introduction](Introduction.md#transmissionreflection-spectra) and [Tutorial/Basics](Python_Tutorials/Basics.md).
+These are attributes of the `Simulation` class.
 The most important function is:

 **`add_flux(fcen, df, nfreq, FluxRegions...)`**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;